Mar10Josh/styel/dark-coding/index.md

             background-color:rgb(66, 66, 66);
         }
       `

    Paste this in a style tag or a css file.

    ## Description
-   If you hate the light, and you need to put code in, try this!
+   If you hate the light, and you need to put code within the text, try this!